StarCrusher96/Kerbal-Star-Systems-2/README.md

    * [**Distant Object Enhancement**](https://github.com/net-lisias-ksp/DistantObject): Makes objects realistically visible over large distances.
    * [PlanetShine](https://forum.kerbalspaceprogram.com/index.php?/topic/173138-112x-planetshine-0266-feb-22-2022/)

+   * [Deferred Rendering](https://github.com/LGhassen/Deferred) - We recommend using this mod, but please be aware that Parallax 2.0 objects with ratings under 2 stars may appear significantly brighter when deferred lighting is enabled.
+You might want to adjust the settings to mitigate this issue.

 ### 4. KSS2 General Settings file
 It is adviced that you do not change any default settings unless you know what you are doing